 Our facility provides every woman with the MammoPad® breast cushion - a soft, foam pad that creates a cushion between you and the mammography machine.
 So you can relax, knowing your mammogram will be warm and comfortable.
 And when it comes to encouraging your friends to take care of themselves, you might have to take matters into your own hands.
 Spread the word about our new Softer Mammogram - one friend at a time.
 It's one way you can share in our urgent mission of saving lives.

 Self-Referral Mammograms are available at CRMC for women age 40 yrs or older, without any breast problems/symptoms, and who have not had a mammogram in the last 12 months.
 If your physician has agreed to participate in the self-referral program, you may request your mammogram report to be sent to your physician.
 If your physician is NOT a participant, you may get a written order from your doctor for a mammogram.
-If you do NOT have a physician or do NOT have a self-referral participating physician and still wish to have a yearly screening mammogram, your report will be sent to Dr. Light, CRMC General Surgery.
+If you do NOT have a physician or do NOT have a self-referral participating physician and still wish to have a yearly screening mammogram, your report will be sent to a CRMC general surgeon.

-CRMC is accredited by the American College of Radiology and approved by the FDA (Food & Drug Administration).
+CRMC is accredited by the American College of Radiology and certified by the FDA (Food & Drug Administration).
 CRMC has 3 Full-time Mammographers and 2 part-time mammographers on staff.

 Mammography Services Available

 Monday through Friday 7:30 a.m. - 4:30 p.m.